-Behavior Incident Recording System
+Behavior Incident Report System

-The Behavior Incident Recording System (BIRS) provides early care and education programs and classrooms with a system to collect and analyze behavior incidents in their program.
+The Behavior Incident Report System (BIRS) provides early care and education programs and classrooms with a system to collect and analyze behavior incidents in their program.
 The system provides and efficient mechanism for gathering information on elements related to behavior incidents that can be used analytically to make decisions about providing supports to teachers and children within the program.
 Teachers within programs collect data on behavior incidents that are not developmentally normative or are a cause of concern to the teacher.
 These data are summarized monthly to provide formative data for examining factors related to behavior incidents (child, teacher, activity, behavior type, behavior motivation, and responses to the behavior).
 In addition, these data provide summative information on the frequency of behavior incidents over time and an analysis of potential equity issue by calculating disproportionality related to race, ethnicity, IEP status, gender, and dual language learners.

 Data Decision-Making and Program-Wide Implementation of the Pyramid Model